-- 1. Identify strategies for engaging communities and systems in advancing research and improving health through collaboration, partnerships and strengths-based approaches; - 2.
-Synthesize and apply established and novel social and behavioral science methods and tools to advance research and improve population health; - 3.
-Apply health education and health promotion theories to the development of programs that take into account the context in which they will be implemented;
+- 1. Identify strategies for engaging communities and systems in advancing research and improving health through collaboration, partnerships and strengths-based approaches - 2.
+Synthesize and apply established and novel social and behavioral methods and tools to advance research and improve population health - 3.
+Apply health education and health promotion theories to the development of programs that take into account the context in which they will be implemented - 4.
+Develop a mechanism-based causal framework that applies a systems science approach and integrates relevant theory. - 5.
+Apply modeling and simulation to social processes